-Annex 3: Fee Rules - Comparative Table

-(Current as on May 2012)
+Annex 3: Fee Rules - Comparative Table (Current as on May 2012)

-Government Application Fees Additional Fees Mode of Payment Andhra Pradesh No fee at village lev Rs 5 at m level; Rs 10 for public au No fee at village level; Rs 5 at mandal level; Rs 10 for all other public authorities A4/A3 paper - Rs 2 per page; Larger paper - actual cost; Priced publications, printed matter, text, maps, plans, floppies, CDs, models/material - sale price; Maps/plans - actual cost; Floppy of 1.44 MB - Rs 50, CD of 700 MB - Rs 100, DVD - Rs 200; Samples, models - actual cost; Postal charges additional; Inspection of records - 1st hour free and Rs 5 for each subsequent hour or a fraction thereof.
-Court fee stamps /cash against receipt/Indian Postal Order/demand draft/ banker's cheque.
-Arunachal Pradesh Rs 50 (electronic applications - fees to be submitted within 7 days); Rs 500 for tender documents/ bids/ quotation/ business contracts Information in the form of a communication, letter, etc - Rs.
-10 per page; Other than priced publications - Rs 2 per page; Priced publications - price fixed; Inspection of records - 1st hour free and Rs.
+Government Application Fees Additional Fees Mode of Payment Andhra Pradesh No fee at village level; Rs 5 at mandal level; Rs 10 for all other public authorities A4/A3 paper - Rs 2 per page; Larger paper - actual cost; Priced publications, printed matter, text, maps, plans, floppies, CDs, models/material - sale price; Maps/plans - actual cost; Floppy of 1.44 MB - Rs 50, CD of 700 MB - Rs 100, DVD - Rs 200; Samples, models - actual cost; Postal charges additional; Inspection of records - 1st hour free and Rs 5 for each subsequent hour or a fraction thereof.
+Court fee stamps /cashagainst receipt/Indian Postal Order/demand draft/banker's cheque.
+Arunachal Pradesh Arunachal Pradesh Rs 50 (electronic applications - fees to be submitted within 7 days); Rs 500 for tender documents/ bids/quotation/ business contracts Information in the form of a communication, letter, etc - Rs.
+10 per page; Other than priced publications - Rs 10 per page; Priced publications - price fixed; Inspection of records - 1st hour free and Rs.
 5 for each subsequent hour or fraction thereof.
 Treasury challan.

-- Jammu and Kashmir is not covered by the RTI Act because of its special constitutional status.
-However, Jammu and Kashmir has its own state RTI Law under which a seperate set of rules have been framed. - This Fees Table is a sample guideline.
+Jammu and Kashmir is not covered by the RTI Act because of its special constitutional status.
+However, Jammu and Kashmir has its own state RTI Law under which a seperate set of rules have been framed.

+This Fees Table is a sample guideline.
 CHRI does not warrant that this information is correct in all its details.
 You may want to check your state Rules if you have any problems with this table.